 The Continuum of Care Interim Rule calls on potential CoC and ESG Program recipients to establish a Continuum of Care for the geographic area.
-Continuums of Care are networks of relevant organizations including nonprofit homeless assistance providers, victim service providers, faith-based organizations, governments, businesses, advocates, public housing agencies, school districts, social service providers, mental health agencies, hospitals, universities, affordable housing developers, law enforcement, and organizations that serve veterans and homeless and formerly homeless individuals in the geographic region.
+Continuums of Care are networks of relevant organizations including nonprofit homeless assistance providers, victim service providers, faith-based organizations, governments, businesses, advocates, public housing agencies, school districts, social service providers, mental health agencies, hospitals, universities, affordable housing developers, law enforcement, and organizations that serve veterans, and those that have formerly or are currently experiencing homelessness in the geographic region.